 Anirudh has previously worked on games in his home country of India, but says these projects are on a larger scale.
 As Creative Director and Lead Designer for both games, he is managing two separate Indian-based development teams.

-He has been able to apply his research from his Master of Design, which focuses on artificial intelligence (A.I), to his games.
+He has been able to apply his research from his Master of Design, which focuses on artificial intelligence (A.I), to the games.

 “I wanted to upgrade my skills academically as well as technically, in terms of game design.
 My core competency is to design games, but having academic support is helping me get new answers and put more quality into my games.”